Enterprise Data Warehouse: Concepts, Architecture, and Components

 Data warehouses are meant to store structured data, so that querying tools and end users can get comprehensive results.
 Warehouses, mostly used for BI, usually vary in size between 100GB and infinity.

 Data lakes, however, are used to store mostly raw or mixed data.
 These are often leveraged for machine learning, big data, or data mining purposes.
 For the last couple of years, data lakes were used for BI: Raw data is loaded into a lake and transformed, which is an alternative to the ETL process.
 While this approach has its pros and cons, data lakes can be too messy for reaching structured data.
+By the way, there’s also a new, hybrid variant called a data lakehouse.

 Then we have data marts, which can also be used as an alternative to DW.
 Such models (like Kimball’s model) assumes using multiple data marts to distribute information by domains and connect to each other.
 But, because of their small size (usually less than 100GB), data marts can hardly be used by enterprises.
 More often, data marts are used to segment a large DW into more operable ones.